stan-hua/CytoImageNet/README.md

 **RELEVANT CODE**: [`model_pretraining.py`](https://github.com/stan-hua/CytoImageNet/blob/12e43ae03e7a303974faa6803711063b21e402ca/scripts/model_pretraining.py)

 ## Evaluation
-We validate the performance of our trained features on the **BBBC021 evaluation protocol** from the Broad Institute.
-The general procedure is as follows:
+We validate the performance of our CytoImageNet features on three transfer tasks: (1) **BBBC021 evaluation protocol** from the Broad Institute, (2) the **Cells Out of Sample (COOS-7)** dataset, and (3)

+### BBBC021 Evaluation Protocol
+The procedure is as follows:
 1. Extract image features from ~2000 images (*each 'image' is made of 3 grayscale fluorescent microscopy images*).
 2. Aggregate mean feature vector on treatment (compound - at specific concentration).
 Resulting in 103 feature vectors corresponding to 103 treatments.
 3. Using **1-nearest neighbors** (kNN), classify mechanism-of-action (MOA) label, excluding neighbors with same compound treatments.
 4. Report accuracy, termed *'not-same-compound' **(NSC) accuracy***.

 **RELEVANT CODE**: [`model_evaluation.py`](https://github.com/stan-hua/CytoImageNet/blob/12e43ae03e7a303974faa6803711063b21e402ca/scripts/model_evaluation.py)

+## Acknowledgements
+This project was supervised by Professor [Alan Moses](http://www.moseslab.csb.utoronto.ca/people/amoses/) and Dr. [Alex Lu](https://www.alexluresearch.com/), who are both experts in the field of representation learning for biological images and sequence data.
+Without their guidance, I wouldn't have gotten this far on curating CytoImageNet.
+The project was funded by the University of Toronto CSB Undergraduate Research Award.
+Special thanks to Professor [Juan Caicedo](https://www.broadinstitute.org/bios/juan-c-caicedo) of the Broad Institute for his guidance on the BBBC021 evaluation protocol, and Professor [Anne Carpenter](https://www.broadinstitute.org/bios/anne-e-carpenter) for her help early on in understanding datasets in the Broad Bioimage Benchmark Collection.